galaxybrainco/inky-and-the-brain/README.md

 # inky-and-the-brain
 A collection of helpful bits from Galaxy Brain's Ink work.

+## Ink -> Github Pages
+Want to get a page like this? https://galaxybrainco.github.io/inky-and-the-brain/

 If you look at the scripts in this repo, you can get a working Ink -> github pages build pipeline.
 The important bits are:

 - `.github/workflows/main.yml`